tymyrddin/scripts-network/client-server/README.md

 ## Kicking the Tyres

-In one terminal with a virtual environment activated run the server script:
+In one terminal run the server script:

 ```shell
 $ python tcp_server.py
 [*] Listening on 0.0.0.0:9998
 ```

-Then start the client script in another terminal (also with the virtual environment activated):
+Then start the client script in the Windows VM:

 ```shell
 $ python tcp_client.py